Abdalrhman-Almarakeby/where-in-the-world/README.md

 - View detailed information about each country
 - Responsive design works on mobile, tablet, and desktop screens
 - Switch between dark and light theme
-- Displays error messages to the user for invalid data

 ## Accessibility

 This project aims to be accessible to all users.
 Some key features:

 - Semantic HTML provides meaning and structure
-- Color contrast meets WCAG 2.1 AA standards
+- Color contrast meets WCAG 2.1 AAA standards
 - Images have alternate text
 - Forms include labels and instructions
 - Focus is visible for keyboard navigation